mrblue223/IDS-Intrusion-Detection-System-/README.md

         "gui_listen_port": 8888
     }

-    Important: Ensure the "interface" matches your active network interface (e.g., eth0, wlan0, en0, Wi-Fi).
-You can find this using ifconfig or ip addr.

     Compile the C Backend:
-    Compile the ids_final.c and cJSON.c source files using GCC.
+    Compile ids_final.c and cJSON.c using GCC.

     gcc ids_final.c cJSON.c -o ids_final -lpcap -pthread

-    This command compiles the C code and links the necessary libraries, creating an executable file named ids_final.

     Install Electron GUI Dependencies:
-    Install the Node.js dependencies required for the Electron application.
+    Install the Node.js dependencies for the Electron application.

     npm install

+## Setting up the Python IDS

+    Save the Python Code:
+    Save the Python code (provided in previous turns) to a file named python_ids.py (or any other .py extension).

+    Install Python Dependencies:
+    Open your terminal and install the required Python libraries:

+    pip install scapy scikit-learn numpy

+    Configure the Network Interface in Python Code:
+    Open python_ids.py and modify the interface variable within the main() function to match your system's network interface.

+    # Inside the main() function in python_ids.py
+    if sys.platform.startswith('linux'):
+        interface = "wlan0" # <-- ADJUST THIS TO YOUR ACTUAL LINUX INTERFACE (e.g., "eth0")
+    elif sys.platform == 'darwin':
+        interface = "en0" # <-- ADJUST THIS TO YOUR ACTUAL macOS INTERFACE
+    elif sys.platform == 'win32':
+        interface = None # On Windows, you might need to specify the exact name or GUID.
+                         # If None, Scapy might attempt auto-detection, but explicit is better.
+        logging.warning("On Windows, you might need to specify the exact interface name (e.g., 'Ethernet 2') or GUID if automatic detection fails.")
+    else:
+        interface = None

+    packet_capture.start_capture(interface=interface)

+## Running the IDSs
-## Running the IDS
+Running the C IDS with Electron GUI

-To run the IDS, you need to start both the C backend and the Electron GUI.
+To run this IDS, you must start both the C backend and the Electron GUI.

     Start the C Backend:
     Open a terminal and run the compiled C executable.
-This often requires superuser privileges to access network interfaces for packet sniffing.
+This typically requires superuser privileges for network sniffing.

     sudo ./ids_final

-    You should see output similar to:
+    You should see initial configuration and sniffing messages in this terminal.

-    Configuration loaded.
-GUI Listen Port: 8888
-    Alerts will be logged to ids_alerts.log
-    GUI communication server listening on port 8888 Sniffing on interface eth0...

     Start the Electron GUI:
     Open a separate terminal in the same project directory and start the Electron application.